- Country or region

 Trading with Singapore

 - EU trade defence measures on imports from Singapore

 - Trade relations are part of the EU's overall political and economic relations with Singapore

-- Singapore is a member of the World Trade Organization
+- Singapore is a

 - Sustainable impact assessment of the EU-ASEAN Countries Free Trade Agreement (FTA)